Radiologic Technology

 Licensure

 Graduates are eligible to apply to take the American Registry of Radiologic Technologists (ARRT) examination for certification in Radiography-RT(R).
 This certification is nationally recognized and enables the student to pursue state licensure and employment throughout the United States.
-In order to be eligible for A.R.R.T. certification, candidates must be of "good moral character", if you have questions regarding qualifications for candidate eligibility for A.R.R.T. certification and/or Illinois licensure please direct them to:
+To be eligible for A.R.R.T. certification, candidates must be of good moral character.
+If you have questions regarding qualifications for candidate eligibility for A.R.R.T. certification and/or Illinois licensure, please direct them to:

 The American Registry of Radiologic Technologists